 Day 4: Lao Cai – Sapa – Tribal Villages Excursions (B,L)

 Arrive at Lao Cai railway station in the early morning, then drive straight to your hotel for breakfast.
 The drive will take approximately one hour.
 Afterwards, discover Lao Chai village, Muong Hoa Valley and the surrounding mountains and rice terrace fields.
 Next, visit the Black H’mong village in Lao Chai and stroll to Ta Van village.
 Return to Sapa town by car in the afternoon.
-Please note, that today requires comfortable walking shoes as the trek will take approximately 3 hours.
+Please note, that today requires comfortable walking shoes as the soft-trek will take approximately 3 hours.